couchbase/xdcrDiffer/README.md

       Common setup timeout duration in seconds.
 Default is 10 (seconds) -debugMode
       Set xdcrDiffer to DEBUG log level and also enable SDK (gocb) verbose logging.
+  -fileContaingXattrKeysForNoComapre
+      Path to the file containing xattrs that should be excluded from comparison -yamlConfigFilePath
+      Path to yaml config file
 ```

 A few options worth noting: